amish1102/URL-Shortener/README.md

 - Delete the short URL
 - Create a custom short URL that anyone can easily remember

-The project was an attempt to solve the [Coding Challenge ](https://codingchallenges.fyi/challenges/challenge-url-shortener/) from [John Crickett](https://www.linkedin.com/in/johncrickett/)

 ## A simple representation of the solution